Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.backendServices.list({ project: "project",  });

 /*
+Retrieves an aggregated list of all usable backend services in the specified project.
+*/
+await gapi.client.compute.backendServices.listUsable({ project: "project",  });

+/*
 Patches the specified BackendService resource with the data included in the request.
 For more information, see Backend services overview.
 This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
 */
 await gapi.client.compute.backendServices.patch({ backendService: "backendService", project: "project",  });